roidelapluie/blog/content/articles/rss-update.md

 Please also note that I have added [several feeds](http://roidelapluie.be/feeds/) for tags and categories.

-An interresting feed is probably the [planet-inuits](http://roidelapluie.be/feeds/planet-inuits.tag.atom.xml) feed, which contains the articles I publish on the [inuits planet](https://inuits.eu/blog/).
+An interesting feed is probably the [planet-inuits](http://roidelapluie.be/feeds/planet-inuits.tag.atom.xml) feed, which contains the articles I publish on the [inuits planet](https://inuits.eu/blog/).

 My apologies for that.